StrategyComics Chapter 4: Nurture Blueprint

 Session 1: Experience

-Session 2: Infrastructure
+Session 2: Opportunity

-Session 3: Review & Refine
+Session 3: Emails

 We review the complete blueprint together.
 Here, we check implementation clarity, refine spec or logic, and clarify implementation expectations.
 After the session, the strategy team will refine the blueprint based on your feedback.
 The goal is to ensure an implementation-ready blueprint that a competent team can confidently build with.